PrincetonUniversity/VST/sepcomp/submit/README.txt

 Section 3:
 ----------

-- mem_lemmas.v:
-   auxiliary definitions and lemmas used throughout the developent, including definitions for mem_forward and mem_wd ("closed"),

 - core_semantics.v
    definition of core_semantics, cooperative core_semantics,
-   and lemmas on multietep relations
+   and lemmas on multistep relations

-- Clight_new.v core semantics for CompCert's Clight language.
+- mem_lemmas.v
+   auxiliary definitions and lemmas used throughout the developent, including definitions for mem_forward and mem_wd ("closed"),

 Section 4:
 ----------